Arkady Shevchenko: Espionage

 By 1975, he had decided to defect.
 He made contact with the CIA to seek political asylum.
 However, the CIA pressured him to continue at his UN post and to supply them with inside information on Soviet political plans.
 Although fearful of the consequences if he were to be found out by the KGB, he reluctantly agreed with the idea that if he wanted to fight against the regime's existence, that was an opportunity to do so in a way with real effect or power.

-For the next three years, he became in effect a "triple agent".
-Outwardly, a dedicated servant of the United Nations but covertly promoting Soviet political aims and secretly reporting the Soviets' hidden political agenda to the CIA.
+For the next three years, he acted as a "triple agent".
+He worked for the United Nations while also promoting Soviet political interests and providing information about Soviets activities to the CIA.

 In early 1978, he became aware of increased KGB surveillance of his movements.
-Suddenly, on March 31, 1978, he received a cable from Moscow that summoned him to return to the Soviet Union for "consultations".
+On March 31, 1978, he received a cable from Moscow that summoned him to return to the Soviet Union for "consultations".

-Suspicious of the demand and realizing that if he flew to Moscow, he might never be permitted to return to his UN duties or even to leave the Soviet Union, he called his CIA contact and demanded for it to fulfill their promise of political asylum.
+After being asked to return to Moscow, he reached out to his CIA contact and requested that they fulfill their promise of political asylum citing concerns to returning to his UN duties.